bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-23-making-of-small-axe.md

-<![endif]-->

-_We’re delighted to welcome director Steve McQueen alongside his producers Tracey Scoffield and Mike Elliot, and Associate Producer Helen Bart for an insightful look at the making of_ Small Axe_._
+_We’re delighted to welcome director Steve McQueen alongside his producers Tracey Scoffield and Mike Elliot, and Associate Producer Helen Bart for an insightful look at the making of _ Small Axe_.

 _In this lively conversation, we’ll explore the origins of the series, the creative process and approach to each of the five films, the challenges the team encountered when telling the different stories, and the key elements that shaped the anthology._